Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Nebraska vs. Minnesota College Football Odds, Plays and Insights

-The Nebraska Cornhuskers (3-4, 0-0 Big Ten) will test their 18th-ranked rushing attack against the Minnesota Golden Gophers (3-2, 0-0 Big Ten), who have the No. 39 rush defense in the nation, on Saturday, October 16, 2021.
-The Cornhuskers are favored by just 2.5 points in the contest.
-The contest has a point total of 48.
+The Nebraska Cornhuskers (3-4, 0-0 Big Ten) will test their 18th-ranked rushing attack against the Minnesota Golden Gophers (3-2, 0-0 Big Ten), who have the No. 39 rush defense in college football, on Saturday, October 16, 2021.
+The Cornhuskers are favored by 3.5 points in the outing.
+The over/under is set at 48 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.